ClassicalMoser/eslint-plugin-import-boundaries/README.md

 - Access internal implementation details for thorough testing
 - Create test fixtures that span multiple boundaries

 By setting `enforceBoundaries: false` for test files, you maintain architectural boundaries in production code while giving tests the flexibility they need.
-Path format (boundary identifier vs relative) is still enforced, keeping import paths consistent and readable.
+Path format (boundary path vs relative) is still enforced, keeping import paths consistent and readable.

 **Alternative approach:** You can also define separate boundaries for test directories (e.g., `test/domain`, `test/application`) with their own import rules, but this has two downsides: it discourages test collocation (tests must live in separate test directories rather than alongside source files), and it requires much more configuration overhead than most projects need.
 The `enforceBoundaries: false` approach is simpler and sufficient for most use cases.